How to Grow Rocket

 How to Save Rocket Seed

-To save Rocket seed you must first let it flower.
-The flowers on rocket are usually white and are illustrated in the image just above of wild rocket , where it has small white flowers.
-Let the rocket flower, once the flowers die back the seeds will form.
-Pick the stems of rocket, with the seed heads attached and then set to dry so they become similar to the image below left.
+To save Rocket seed, you must first let it flower.
+The flowers are illustrated above and are white.
+Let the rocket flower, once the flowers die back, the seeds will form.
+Pick the stems of rocket, with the seed heads attached and then set to dry so they become similar to the image below.

 How to save rocket seed

-Shown in this image is Rocket which has been left to dry with the seed heads intact so that the seed can be harvested for next year.
+In this image is the Rocket as been left to dry with the seed heads intact so that the seed can be harvested for next year.
 If you look closely at the image, there are small elongated seed pods which in fact contain lots of seeds, which are small and black.

 To save the seed, scrape them out of the pods when completely dry and save into small packets.
 It is preferable to use paper rather than plastic, which has a tendency to create moisture can cause the seed to rot.